rishaan1/BENG183Project/BENG183Project.md

 ### Introduction to Precision Oncology

 One of the main applications of precision medicine is in cancer, thus eliciting the field of precision oncology.
 Traditional cancer therapies, such as chemotherapy, are toxic to all types of cells and can thus damage healthy cells as well as cancerous ones, leading to drastic side effects for the affected patient.
 Targeted therapy thus represents a type of personalized treatment utilized in precision oncology as another form of treatment that targets cancer cells with a specific genetic marker and leaves healthy cells intact.
+It is a more precise form of treatment that directly attacks the genetic alterations of cancer cells, and since it has this specific target, healthy cells are not considered.
 ![Precision Oncology](https://user-images.githubusercontent.com/79080696/205410325-ada92dd2-0197-44fd-8ab0-67f4102925b4.png) <br />
 Figure 2: Overview of Precision Oncology Workflow via a cyclic chart
 ### 1.2 Lung Cancer Overview and Current Treatments <br />